Hawaii big wave surfing competition called off, but swells are coming

-HONOLULU A Hawaii big wave surfing competition has been called off due to unfavourable weather, as state officials warned on Tuesday that swells projected to be the biggest in a decade to hit the island of Oahu could pose risks to beachgoers.
+HONOLULU Jan 21 A Hawaii big wave surfing competition has been called off due to unfavorable weather, as state officials warned on Tuesday that swells projected to be the biggest in a decade to hit the island of Oahu could pose risks to beachgoers.

 The potentially dangerous giant waves, forecast at 40- to 50-feet (12-15 meters), are expected to hit the island of Kauai at midnight local time on Tuesday and arrive on Oahu shores at 2 a.m. or 3 a.m. on Wednesday morning.

-Organizers of a prestigious big wave surf contest that had been planned for Wednesday said they were postponing the event despite the once-in-a-decade wave heights, citing unfavourable wind conditions.
+Organizers of a prestigious big wave surf contest that had been planned for Wednesday said they were postponing the event despite the once-in-a-decade wave heights, citing unfavorable wind conditions.

 "The wave quality will be very poor because of the strong sideshore and onshore winds, which dramatically deteriorate conditions," said Jodi Wilmott, an organizer of the event, Quiksilver in Memory of Eddie Aikau invitational.